Textualize/textual/docs/guide/queries.md

 ## Filter

 Query objects have a [filter][textual.css.query.DOMQuery.filter] method which further refines a query.
-This method will return a new query object with widgets that match both the original query _and_ the new selector
+This method will return a new query object with widgets that match both the original query _and_ the new selector.

 Let's say we have a query which gets all the buttons in an app, and we want a new query object with just the disabled buttons.
 We could write something like this: